-In your system, results from our lead monitoring program, conducted in accordance with the Lead and Copper Rule, were below the action level for the presence of lead.
+Results of our lead monitoring program, conducted in accordance with the Lead and Copper Rule, can be found in the Water Quality Table later in this document.

 TABLE OF CONTENTS

 WELCOME

 YOUR WATER

 2022 RESULTS

 Per- and polyfluoroalkyl substances (PFAS) are manmade compounds that have been used to make carpets, clothing, fabrics for furniture, paper packaging for food, and other materials (e.g., cookware) that are resistant to water, grease, or stains.
 These compounds are also used for firefighting at airfields, which is one way they have found their way into groundwater in certain areas.